List of Hollows in Bleach: Di Roy Rinker

 Arrancar 16 Di Roy Rinker (ディ・ロイ・リンカー, Di Roi Rinkā) is one of Grimmjow's five Fraccións and is the weakest of the five.
 In his early life, Di Roy was a worm-type Adjuchas-class Menos with a hammerhead shark-shaped head who was a member the small group of Menos under Shawlong Koufang before they met Grimmjow, Di Roy's attempt to kill the Hollow resulting with a piece of himself devoured and forced to remain in his current state as he continues to aid his Menos allies in hunting other Hollows.
-Many years later, Di Roy and those that were associated became Fraccións of Grimmjow when Sosuke Aizen took over Hueco Mundo.
+Many years later, Di Roy and those that were associated became Fraccións of Grimmjow when Sousuke Aizen took over Hueco Mundo.
 Di Roy and the others accompanied Grimmjow to Karakura Town.
 He ended up fighting Rukia Kuchiki.
 The name and abilities of his Zanpakutō are unknown as he was killed by Rukia before he could activate it.

 He is voiced by Takashi Kondō in the Japanese version of the anime and by Spike Spencer in the English dub.